-Adjusted Gross Income for base year: for independent students (and their spouse) an IRS Data Retrieval Tool Code of #2 on ISIR or an IRS Tax Return Transcript.
+Adjusted Gross Income for base year: for independent students (and their spouse) the FTI access granted on FAFSA.

 Non-filers: signed Verification Worksheet that tax return was not and will not be filed and a listing of sources and amounts of all income for the base year.
 Include copy of W-2's for each employer.